Kena Ember

 10 Physical Limitation: Sinks like a stone in water, cant swim or float (Infrequently; Greatly Impairing)

-20 Psychological Limitation: Protective Of Innocents (Very Common; Strong)
+0 Psychological Limitation: Protective Of Innocents (Common; Moderate)

 15 Psychological Limitation: Dislikes water/being wet/rain (Very Common; Moderate)